phonometrica/phonometrica/docs/concordance.rst

 --------------

-To run a new query, click on ``Query > New query...`` or use the shortcut ``alt+Q``.
-This will open a new search window, which lets you search through all the annotations in your corpus .
+To run a new query, click on ``Edit > Edit new query...`` or use the shortcut ``alt+Q``.
+This will open a new search window, which lets you search through all the annotations in your corpus.

 The Files box
 ~~~~~~~~~~~~~